hotpunkx/glitchguess/docs/prd.md

 - AI generates intelligent questions based on selected category and previous answers
 - Three response buttons: Yes / No / Sometimes
 - AI makes educated guesses based on accumulated information and category constraints
+- Include'Back to Home' button to return to start screen

-\n### 2.4 AI Thinks Mode
+### 2.4 AI Thinks Mode

-- Display selected category at top of screen\n- AI secretly selects a random word strictly within the chosen category (animal, object, famous person, movie, or place)
+- Display selected category at top of screen
+- AI secretly selects a random word strictly within the chosen category (animal, object, famous person, movie, or place)
 - Human types and submits yes/no questions\n- AI responds with Yes/No/Sometimes based on its secret answer
-- Human can make guesses at any time\n\n### 2.5 1v1 Multiplayer Mode\n
+- Human can make guesses at any time
+- Include 'Back to Home' button to return to start screen

+### 2.5 1v1 Multiplayer Mode

 #### 2.5.1 Game Type Selection

 - After selecting '1v1 Multiplayer' button and choosing category, display game type selection screen